ad-freiburg/qlever/docs/wikidata.md

 Now we can build a QLever Index from the `latest-all.ttl` Wikidata Turtle file.
 For the process of building an index we can tune some settings to the particular Knowledge Base.
-The most important of these is a list of relations which can safely be stored on disk as their actual values are rarely accessed.
+The most important of these is a list of relations which can safely be stored on disk, as their actual values are rarely accessed.
 For Wikidata these are all statements as their values are long string ids.
 Note that this does not affect the performance of using statements in intermediate results.